RJ Barrett Hammers on Miami, Tennessee Avenges Kentucky Loss, Top Highlights

 The Vols were led by an unlikely top scorer in guard Jordan Bone, who scored 27 points on 11-for-15 shooting.

-Bone said postgame that his hard work throughout the season has been paying off, per WATE.
+Bone said postgame that his hard work throughout the season has been paying off, per WATE Sports.

 "It's definitely a confidence booster," Bone said.
 "It shows that the hard work has been paying off.
 Just to be able to knock down those shots in a moment like this means a lot.
 I'm going to continue to do what I do."

-The victory by Rick Barnes' team leveled the playing field in the race for a No. 1 seed in the NCAA tournament out of the SEC, and it also dropped Kentucky one game back of Tennessee and LSU in the race for the conference's regular-season crown.
+Rick Barnes' team's victory leveled the playing field in the race for a No. 1 seed in the NCAA tournament out of the SEC, and it also dropped Kentucky one game back of Tennessee and LSU in the fight for the conference's regular-season crown.

 Indiana Keeps NCAA Tournament Hopes Alive